Victoria General Hospital (Halifax, Nova Scotia): First patient

-A farmer named Mr. Hubley was the first patient of the new hospital; he was treated for his wikt:strophulus ankle joint in 1887.
+A farmer named Mr. Hubley was the first patient of the new hospital; he was treated for his strophulus ankle joint in 1887.
+Strophulus, also known as papular urticaria, is a rash in infants marked by red or sometimes whitish papules surrounded by reddish halos and popularly associated with teething distress.
+Mr. Hubley had a severe case of strophulus that affected his ankle and made it difficult for him to walk.
+He was admitted to the hospital on April 15, 1887, and received treatment from Dr. Charles Putter, the hospital’s accountant and one of the signatories of the requisition for the first ambulance.
+Mr. Hubley’s condition did not improve much, and he was discharged on April 29, 1887, with instructions to apply a poultice of bread and milk to his ankle.

 VG archive & museum

 The archives and museum were set up in 1982 by nursing and physician staff at the hospital through the VG nursing school.
 Local historian nurse Madeline McNeil, who worked in the Victorian-era 1887 hospital as a nursing student, and Dr. Ron Stewart have been active members of the museum and VG archive.

 The VG archives and museum were first organized by Alfreda McQuade (VG class 1919) while a supervisor at the VG Hospital in 1938 along with several nurses; the items gathered were stored in a room in the old VG hospital.
 When the new nurses' residence (Bethune Building) was opened in 1952, two rooms were designated for displays and a storage area in the basement of the MacKenzie building.
 Elizabeth Brown (VG class 1950) was in charge of the archives at this time and soon was joined by Helen Abass (class 1950) and Don Carruthers (VG class 1941).
 By 1990 the volunteer staff consisted of Shirley Dicks, Madeleine McNeil (VG class 1947) and Marjorie Barteaux.
 In 1996 the VG School of Nursing Archives received the Phyllis Blakeley Award for Archival excellence.
 Currently the manager is Gloria Stephens (VG class 1953A).